 Masks by Hedley & Bennett, $22 for one.
 Founder Ellen Marie Bennett (you might have caught her during our Brave New World IGTV series!) is doing a buy-one-give-one program with masks being donated to those working on our front lines: the doctors, nurses, first responders, grocery store employees, restaurant workers, and all others who are putting their lives on the line for us every day.

-Masks by Christy Dawn, $30 for five.
+Masks by Christy Dawn, $35 for five.
 Los Angeles-based designer Christy Dawn is prioritizing mask only orders and for every five sold, five are donated.
-These sustainable masks are made with 100% doubled headstock cotton and are also available in child sizes.
+It’s a sustainable modern mask made with 100% doubled headstock cotton and is also available in child sizes.

 One final note: if you’re unable to purchase a mask, this video from Headspace shows you how to make a no-sew masks in less than two minutes.